 When should I contact an attorney in Louisiana?

 As soon as possible.
 It’s important that you find out if you have a case as soon as the accident takes place.
-Talk to a trusted attorney before you talk to the insurance company, so you’ll know what to say and whether or not you have a legal case.
+Talk to a trusted car accident attorney before you talk to the insurance company, so you’ll know what to say and whether or not you have a legal case.

 It’s important to get in touch with a lawyer you can trust.
 A good lawyer will help you understand your options and make informed decisions about where you want to go.